jqphu/blog/data/blog/pocket-universe-chapter-2-bali.md

 But there was one thing we did right which was make those mistakes quickly.
 We built, threw things away, built again.

+I learnt it's important to own parts of the stack that are critical to your business.
+Even if there aren't many performance improvements, the understanding of what's going on is incredibly useful.

 At the end of the day, I left Bali satisfied.
-I didn't just hit my goal of finding an idea but we had thousands of users.

-Little did I know, I was just getting started on this journey.
+I didn't just hit my goal of finding an idea but were helping thousands of people not lose their money every single day.
+Little did I know, this was just the start of the journey.